vinaykakara/TI-Project/README.md

 Network ip can be known by typing Hostname -I in terminal.

 By diffault shiny apps are under folder /opt/shiny-server/samples/sample-apps in ubuntu.
 U can copy your app folder inside the sample-apps and you can acssess using http://172.17.15.13:3838/sample-apps/ .
 Replace 172.17.15.13 with your network-ip.

+Befor copying the file to the sample-apps make sure that server,ui and global in a single file App.R